Location3625 India Street San Diego CA 92103, United States

 CollaboratorsGuillermo Tomaszewski, Matthew Segal

-From the architect.
+Text description provided by the architects.
 Market rate rental housing built on the California Courtyard housing tradition of the 1920’s.

 - Mixed use live work 19 lofts and 5000 sf retail live work.